realminhnguyen/Project_2/README.md

 **Statsmodels** for Linear Regression models.

 ### Predictions and Conclusions
-We’ll give a numerical summary (what our model yielded) and visualizations of our summary (plots of the final model evaluation and predictions).
-We will also give a forecast after we perform successful backtesting.
+We’ll give a summary and a visualization of our summary.
+We will also give a forecast after we perform successful model predicting.

 ### Breakdown of Tasks
 #### Hunt for Data